 3. London’s transport system might be bigger than you think

-London has one of the oldest transport systems in the world – and also one of the largest.
+London’s transportation system is one of the oldest in the world – and also one of the largest.
 The 270 functioning stations of the London Underground boast over 400 escalators (the longest is at Angel in North London), but there are another 40 stations that aren’t even used anymore – and that’s before we even mention the famous red buses.

 4. One Welsh town is particularly difficult to pronounce

 Road signs in Wales tend to be written in both Welsh and English, but some of the more complicated spellings might still flummox you when you’re in Wales.
 Llanfairpwllgwyngyllgogerychwyrndrobwlllllandysiliogogogoch is one of the longest town names in the world – but don’t worry – most people choose to shorten it to the more manageable Llanfairpwll.
-To discover more about learning a language in the UK click here.
+Read more about where to learn a language in the UK in our guide.

 5. Stonehenge is older than the Pyramids